Border Collie Temperament: The Workaholic of all breeds

 The UK Kennel Club recognised the Border Collie in 1976.
 However, the American Kennel Club only followed in 1995.

-In Q2 2022, 550 Border Collies have been registered with the UK Kennel Club, which matches the average amount registered in prior years.
+In Q2 2022, 550 Border Collies were registered with the UK Kennel Club, which matches the average amount registered in prior years.
 It shows the ongoing love story of the people in England and this beautiful dog breed.
+In 2022, 2,051 Border Collies were registered, 22% more than in 2021.

 Now that we have a rough idea about their breeding history, let's dive into how your life with a Border Collie might look.